AzureMentor/Azure-AZ-102-Study-Guide/1 - Manage Azure subscriptions and resources (5-10%).md

 ## Analyze resource utilization and consumption
 May include but not limited to:
 * Configure diagnostic settings on resources
-* create baseline for resources
+* Create baseline for resources
-* create and rest alerts
+* Create and rest alerts
-* analyze alerts across subscription
+* Analyze alerts across subscription
-* analyze metrics across subscription
+* Analyze metrics across subscription
-* create action groups
+* Create action groups
-* monitor for unused resources
+* Monitor for unused resources
-* monitor spend
+* Monitor spend
-* report on spend
+* Report on spend
-* utilize Log Search query functions
+* Utilize Log Search query functions
-* view alerts in Log Analytics
+* View alerts in Log Analytics